Avalanche blaze past Knights 7-1 in penalty-filled Game 1

 AROUND THE RINK

-Avalanche forward Erik Johnson (upper body) skated Sunday.
+Avalanche D Erik Johnson (upper body) skated Sunday.
 He hasn’t played since leaving the game on Jan.
 30. … Avs F Nazem Kadri served the third of his eight-game suspension for an illegal hit to the head during the Blues series. … Avs F Sampo Ranta made his NHL debut.
 Ranta turns 21 on Monday.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports